bekk/bekk-christmas/post/javascript/sprinkle-sprinkle-little-card.md

 This enables us to manipulate the element in the DOM.
 We can append child elements to it during runtime!

 What is confetti, anyway?
 Isn’t it just a collection of many small, colored dots, spread in multiple directions?
-That does not sound too complicated.
+That doesn't sound too complicated.
 And you guessed it – that’s exactly what we’re going to make next!

-First, we create a new element, and add a `classname` for styling:
+First, we create a new element, and add a `className` for styling:

 ```javascript
 let dot = document.createElement('div');